MNYudina/MFSView/README.md

 #### Subgraph Size Input field

 The size of the motifs to be searched is selected here.
 It may range from three up to four vertices.
-Be aware that although MFSViewer is quite fast, detecting 4-motifs may take very, very long.
+Be aware that although MFSViewer is quite fast, detecting 4-motifs may take very long.
 Also, you should have as much memory as possible available on your machine (use for it jvm peremeters).

 #### Full Enumeration Radiobutton